Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Multimodal Oral Cancer Dataset

 \subsubsection{Aligned patch extraction from FL data}

-To register the FL and BF images, we use the {\it globalign}, global multimodal image registration method proposed in~\cite{ofverstedt2022fast}, based on fast computation of cross-mutual information in the frequency domain.
+To register the FL and BF images, we use the {\it globalign}, global multimodal image registration method proposed in~\cite{ofverstedt2022fast}.
+This method is based on fast computation of cross-mutual information in the frequency domain.
+It is shown to reach state-of-the-art performance on a range of modality combinations, including biomedical data.

 For each pair of FL and BF WSIs, we first estimate a global translation and rotation on a $32\times$ downsampled version, incorporating the known spatial scale factor of $1.472$ between the different modalities.
-Due to small drift during the scanning and accumulated stitching errors, this slide level alignment is not accurate enough to fully exploit the multimodal information.
+Due to small drift during the scanning and accumulated stitching errors, this slide-level alignment does not reach pixel-level accuracy.
 We therefore perform a translation-only re-alignment for each individual nucleus.
-Knowing the global rigid transformation, we compute for each detected nucleus in the BF image, its corresponding location in the FL image and there extract, at the middle $z$-level, a $768\!\times\!768$ pixel region at the full image resolution (Steps 3 and 4 of Fig.~\ref{fig:patch_extract}).
-For each extracted region we (again) run {\it globalign} (with known scale and rotation) to find the best match with the corresponding middle $z$-level patch of the BF image at pixel level accuracy (Step 5 of Fig.~\ref{fig:patch_extract}), and extract the corresponding $256\!\times\!256$ pixel region from the considered FL patch at the level which provides the best focus, similar as for the BF data (FL part of Step 6 of Fig.~\ref{fig:patch_extract}).
+Knowing the global rigid transformation, we compute, for each detected nucleus in the BF image, its corresponding location in the FL image and there extract, at the middle $z$-level, a $768\!\times\!768$ pixel region at the full image resolution (Steps 3 and 4 of Fig.~\ref{fig:patch_extract}).
+For each extracted region we (again) run {\it globalign} (with known scale and rotation) to find the best match with the corresponding middle $z$-level patch of the BF image at pixel-level accuracy (Step 5 of Fig.~\ref{fig:patch_extract}).
+We then extract the corresponding $256\,{\times}\,256$ pixel region from the considered FL patch at the level which provides the best focus, similar as for the BF data (FL part of Step 6 of Fig.~\ref{fig:patch_extract}).

 The contrast in the FL images is sometimes very low, which makes the registration unreliable.
 To ensure high quality data, we remove the 5\% cells with the lowest FL contrast (based on the used focus measure), as well as cells for which the fine-level registration does not agree with the alignment of neighboring cells (such ``failed registration'' most often coincide with low image contrast).